Brook rearrangement: Reaction mechanism

+The proposed mechanism also proceeds with inversion at the carbon center.

+Stereopreservation

 The Brook rearrangement has been shown to occur with retention of configuration at the silicon center as demonstrated in the following Walden cycle:

-All steps in this cycle were known to proceed with retention of configuration except for attack of the lithium reagent (which proceeded by inversion) and the Brook Rearrangement, which was being investigated.
+All steps in this cycle proceed with retention of configuration except for attack of the lithium reagent (which proceeded by inversion).

 By starting with a chiral silicon of known configuration, the stereochemistry of the reaction could be determined by looking at the specific rotation of the recovered silane.
 Since it is known that attack by the lithium reagent proceeds with inversion, the recovered silane should be the opposite enantiomer of the starting silane (single inversion) if the Brook Rearrangement proceeds with retention, and the same enantiomer if the reaction proceeds with inversion (double inversion).
 Experimentally, the recovered silane was the opposite enantiomer, showing that the reaction occurred with retention at the silicon center.

 Scope

-Brook rearrangements are known in acylsilanes.
+Brook rearrangements are common in acylsilanes.
 Beyond that, acylsilanes are well known for their hydrolysis in basic solution to a silanol and an aldehyde.
 This occurs through a Brook-rearrangement initiated by attack at the carbonyl group.
 A related reaction, involving initial attack at the silicon center, causes migration of one of the silicon groups to the carbonyl carbon, which initiates a Brook-Rearrangement.
 If the silicon group was chiral, the end product is a chiral silyl ether, as the migration occurs stereospecifically.

-Rearrangements analogous to the Brook Rearrangement are known for many other types of atoms.
+Rearrangements analogous to the Brook rearrangement are known for many other types of atoms.
 These include nitrogen, phosphorus, and sulfur as the nucleophilic component, with boron and germanium analogous known as the electrophilic component.

+Brook rearrangements are known to be reversible.
+Depending on the relative stabilities of the carbanion and oxyanion formed, a silyl ether is perfectly capable of rearranging to a species with the silicon bonded to the carbon atom, and the free alcohol being present.
+This would be termed a retro-Brook rearrangement.